george-hawkins/libreelec-setup/README.md

 ![programmed keys](flirc-kodi.png)

 Most of the buttons above are fairly obvious, but you can hover over them in the application to see a tooltip description.
-The "C" is perhaps the only non-obvious one - it's the _context_ menu, and you don't actually have to program it as long holding the _enter_ button does the same thing.
-The _context_ menu is like right-clicking on a laptop, it brings up a menu of options that includes things like _Mark as watched_.
+The "C" is perhaps the only non-obvious one - it's the _context_ menu - it's like right-clicking on a laptop, it brings up a menu of options that includes things like _Mark as watched_.

+Originally, I bound "C" to one of the buttons on my remote but it's redundant as the context menu can also be brought up by long pressing OK instead (OK, on my remote, is the button that I bound to _enter_).

-Note: in retrospect, I wouldn't bother programming the "C" key as I always long press OK on my remote instead.
-And if I had a home button on my remote, I would have bound that for the minor convenience of being able to jump straight to the main Kodi page.
+Note: if I had an obvious home button on my remote, I would have also bound that for the minor convenience of being able to jump straight to the main Kodi page.

 To double-check that you've programmed a particular button, just press it on the remote, and you should see the relevant button go green in the Flirc application.